milosptr/event-centar/experiences.md

   headline: 'Corporate '
 - image: "/assets/images/meal-2x.jpg"
   title: 'Bespoke  '
-  first_text: No matter your style or reason for an event, our space and offering
+  first_text: No matter your reason for an event, our space and offering are entirely
-    is completely flexible and approach highly customised to suit your specific needs.
+    flexible.
+No matter your style, our approach is highly customised to suit your specific needs.
   second_text: "We will work closely with you to produce truly memorable and unique
     moments that you and your guests won’t easily forget.
 Offering experiences from 2 up to 150 guests seated and up to 300 guests cocktail style, we invite you to